madhuakula/kubernetes-goat/guide/src/scenarios/scenario-1.md

-# Sensitive keys in code bases
+# Sensitive keys in codebases

 ## Scenario Information

 Developers tend to commit sensitive information to version control systems.
-As we are moving towards CI/CD and GitOps systems, we tend to forgot identifying sensitive information in code and commits.
+As we are moving towards CI/CD and GitOps systems, we tend to forgot to identify sensitive information in code and commits.
 Let's see if we can find something cool here!

 * To get started with the scenario, navigate to [http://127.0.0.1:1230](http://127.0.0.1:1230)